marioncaum/Stage-Repport-2017/README.md

 ## How to run network_9.py ?
-This program need a CUDA capable GPU
+This program need a CUDA capable GPU.
+If you comment line 16 (theano.config.device = gpu), the program will not work.
 ### Comand Line
 python network_9.py [format]
 ### Format